Coordination of Benefits

 - To report employment changes, or any other insurance coverage information.

 - To report a liability, auto/no-fault, or workers’ compensation case.

 - To ask a question regarding the MSP letters and questionnaires (i.e. IEQ and Secondary Claim Development (SCD) questionnaires.)
 For more information, click the Reporting Other Health Insurance link.

 Please see the Contacts page for the BCRC’s telephone numbers and mailing address information.

 Commercial Repayment Center (CRC) – The CRC is responsible for all the functions and workloads related to GHP MSP recovery with the exception of provider, physician, or other supplier recovery.
 The CRC is responsible for identifying and recovering Medicare mistaken payments where a GHP has primary payment responsibility.
 Some of these responsibilities include: issuing a Primary Payment Notice (PPN) to verify MSP information, issuing recovery demand letters when mistaken primary payments are identified, receiving payments, resolving outstanding debts, and referring delinquent debt to the Department of Treasury for further collection actions, including the Treasury Offset Program, as appropriate.
 Please see the Group Health Plan Recovery page for additional information.

-The Benefits Coordination & Recovery Center (BCRC) – The BCRC will perform liability insurance (including self-insurance), no-fault insurance, and workers' compensation (Non-Group Health Plan) recovery case work.
+The CRC will also perform NGHP recovery where a liability insurer (including a self-insured entity), no-fault insurer or workers’ compensation entity is the identified debtor.
 Please see the Non-Group Health Plan Recovery page for additional information.

 - Help with File Formats and Plug-Ins